bstarynk/bismon/bootsyntax.md

 ## boot syntax

 Each load file is named `store[0-9]+.bismon` where the number is small and unique in the directory.
-It should have one single `//!!STARTBISMON` line (starting at first column) before which the lines are ignored.
+Files are loaded by ascending positive numbers (e.g. `store1.bismon` first).

 Each load file defines a collection of objects.
 Each object definition starts with a line beginning with `!*` then immediately the